sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 [ACCORDION-BEGIN [Step 14: ](Find the closest geographical location)]

-So far, you have found the developers with enough years of experience, interest in developing applications and strongly connected.
-Find out who is closer to Thomas so they can meet at the next community event.
+So far, you've found the most connected developers with two or more years of experience, plus an interest in developing applications.
+Now find out who is closest to Thomas, so that they can meet him at the next community event.

 Thomas is located in Munich, Germany.
 The geolocation is longitude:  11.569299 latitude: 48.145130